 To report a crime or suspected crime, an individual may contact the Petaluma Police Department by calling 911 in case of emergency, (707) 778-4372 for a non-emergency, or the Meridian University Administrative Office at (707) 765-1836.
 Any suspicious activity or person seen in the parking lots loitering around vehicles, inside buildings or around the classrooms, spa or clinic areas should be reported.

 If you are a victim of a crime and do not want to pursue action with the Meridian University system or the criminal justice system, you may still want to consider making a confidential report.
 With your permission, the Campus Director/Designee can file a report detailing the incident without revealing your identity.
-The purpose of a confidential report is to comply with your desire to keep the matter confidential, while taking steps to insure the future safety of yourself and others.
-With such information, Meridian University can keep an accurate record of the number of incidents involving students, faculty and staff, determine where there is a pattern of crime with regard to a particular location, method or assailant, and alert the Meridian University community to potential danger.
+The purpose of a confidential report is to comply with your desire to keep the matter confidential while taking steps to ensure the future safety of yourself and others.
+With such information, Meridian University can keep an accurate record of the number of incidents involving students, faculty, and staff, determine where there is a pattern of crime regarding a particular location, method, or assailant, and alert the Meridian University community to potential danger.
 Reports filed in this manner are counted and disclosed in the annual crime statistics for Meridian University.

-The Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act and the Higher Education Opportunity Act (HEOA) require reporting of specific criminal act reports—not necessarily convictions.
+The Jeanne Clery Disclosure of Campus Security Policy, the Crime Statistics Act, and the Higher Education Opportunity Act (HEOA) require reporting of specific criminal act reports—not necessarily convictions.
 Because a criminal act or suspicion of an act was reported, does not necessarily indicate that such an act actually occurred or that specific individuals were convicted of such an act.
 The Clery requirements are for disclosure of reports of criminal activity or suspected criminal activity and classify crimes based on the Federal Bureau of Investigation's (FBI's) Uniform Crime Reporting Handbook (UCR).